adanSiqueira/py-learnStream-platform/README.md

 | **Cache Layer**        | Caching, sessions, rate limiting                              | Redis + aioredis        |
 | **Async API Layer**    | High-performance backend                                      | FastAPI                 |
 | **Streaming API**      | Secure video hosting and delivery                             | Mux API                 |

 ---
+##  Security and Authentication Design

+The authentication system follows **JWT-based stateless security**, designed for distributed and asynchronous environments, with the following premises stablished:

+1. **Access Tokens are not stored in the database**: Access tokens are **short-lived and stateless**, carrying all user claims internally.
+This enables horizontal scalability and reduces latency, since the server can verify tokens without querying the database.
+Once expired, access tokens are simply discarded instead of invalidated manually.

+2. **Refresh Tokens are hased stored, to allow revocation**: Refresh tokens are **long-lived** and can generate new access tokens without requiring a full login.
+Storing them allows the server to revoke compromised sessions or implement logout mechanisms securely.
+By storing only a **one-way hash**, even if the DB is leaked, tokens cannot be used.
+Hashing acts as a **second layer of defense**, just as password hashing does.

+---